zshi719/2025-Data-24100/project_assignments/part_6.md

 - To determine a "valid" date when adding a stock to an account you should verify that the symbol-date combination exists in the data.
 If the combination does not exist then return a 400.
 This is important since if the date does not exist then calculating the return would not be possible.

+- You should not be able to add stocks to an account that does not exist.

 ### Additional Fixes

 Please correct all of the feedback for Part IV.
 A portion of the grade will be set to making sure that your code continues to pass those standards.